Parawave Audio recently launched with the release of its first product, the Rapid synthesizer.

 There’s a lot more to write about Rapid, but let’s just take a look at how powerful this synth is.

 Check out this video by Mirko Ruta, who did most the sounds of Rapid’s factory sounds.
-Here he demonstrates what you can do with layers.
-Note that all this is just one single preset!
+Here he does a live Trance performance made with only one instance of Rapid!

 Rapid is currently available for Windows only as a 32/64-bit VST plugin, priced at 210 EUR incl.
 VAT.
 A Mac OS X version is planned for the future.